-- The local church's decimal is used to calculate the specific apportionments for that specific church. - This is current year's unpaid apportionments (Conference +District) and an additional 12 months of apportionments.
+- The local church's decimal is used to calculate the specific apportionments for that specific church. - This is 2x 2023 apportionments (Conference & District), with credit given for any 2023 apportionments paid

 Part Three: Legal expenses

 - The local church attorney will collaborate to finalize the Disaffiliation Agreement with Conference Trustees' attorney. - The local church attorney will assist in incorporating the local church in its new form, so it can receive the property. - The Conference Trustees' Attorney fees are generally fixed at \$3,000 for each transaction unless extraordinary circumstances require more legal fees to be expended.